By Dr. Chad Larson, NMD, DC, CCN, CSCS, Advisor and Consultant on Clinical Consulting Team for Cyrex Laboratories

 It’s no surprise a vast majority of Americans make health and fitness their number one New Year’s resolution year after year.
 By the time we survive the gluttony filled, sleep deprived holiday season, we are ready to give up food all together and hop on a treadmill.
 The aftermath of the holidays can be even more dangerous for those who suffer from primary immune disorders, which makes advocating for their health and well-being in 2020 even more essential.

 Autoimmunity is caused by dysregulation of the immune system, affecting up to 50 million people in the United States.
-Our immune system is what protects us from disease and infection and also works to fight off acquired diseases or infections that have already presented themselves.
+According to Functional Medicine Associates, our immune system is what protects us from disease and infection and also works to fight off acquired diseases or infections that have already presented themselves.
 Immune system dysregulation can result in recurring infections, tumors, organ disorders or malfunction, and development of autoimmune conditions.

 Since symptoms of immune dysregulation and autoimmune disease (AD) frequently go unnoticed until they progress, many people go undiagnosed.
 Diagnosis can also be delayed because many of the symptoms can mimic those of other conditions.
 Following busy and indulgent times, such as the holidays, where the body goes without proper rest and nutrition, the symptoms of immune imbalance can become worse.
 In order to start the New Year with health and well-being as a top priority, it’s important to pay attention to your body and take action if you exhibit any immune system symptoms.

 The following causes and symptoms may indicate that you are suffering from immune system dysregulation:

 Genetics – Unfortunately for some of us, the apple often doesn’t fall far from the tree when it comes to health conditions.
 If you have a family history of autoimmune disorders, you should be aware of immune dysregulation indicators and take action if your body exhibits any.